sebastianpujina/morressier-qa-task/README.md

 ### Notes

-- Even if most bugs or improvements are marked as low priority, there are a lot of them that take a small effort to fix or apply them and could offer the user a better experience overall.
+- Even if most bugs or improvements are marked as low priority, there are a lot of them that require a small effort to be fixed or applied and could offer the user a better experience overall.
-- The layout of the page is very good overall and can be used easily but some improvements can be made, for example, the article cards could align better with search&filters and event details, search bar can be longer when the resolution permits it, number of articles per page should be configurable, this way it will be easier to browse through the articles on mobile.
+- The layout of the page is very good overall and can be used easily but some improvements can be made, for example, the article cards could align better with search&filters and event details, the search bar can be longer when the resolution permits it, the number of articles per page should be configurable (this way it will be easier to browse through the articles on mobile).
-- Accessibility testing failed for articles because they can't be accessed/navigated via tab + enter
+- Accessibility testing failed for articles because they can't be accessed or navigated via tab + enter.
 - I was expecting to be possible to search with filters applied but instead the filters are removed.

 ## Example of a bug report